carpentries-incubator/managing-computational-projects/episodes/01-introduction.md

 Each masterclass has been developed on separate repositories as standalone training materials but will be linked and cross-referenced for completeness.
 This modularity will allow researchers to dip in and out of the training materials and take advantage of a flexible self-paced learning format.

-In the future, these materials could be coupled with pre-recorded introduction and training videos (to be hosted on the Turing online learning platform - details TBA).
+In the future, these masterclasses could be coupled with pre-recorded introduction and training videos (to be hosted on the Turing online learning platform and The Turing Way YouTube channel).

-They can also be delivered by trainers and domain experts, who can mix and match episodes from across the two masterclasses and present them in an interactive workshop format.
+They can also be delivered by trainers and domain experts, who can mix and match lessons/episodes from across the two masterclasses and present them in an interactive workshop format.

 ## Next Steps after this Training

-After this training we recommend our learners take these next steps:
+After this masterclass we recommend our learners take these next steps:

--   Go through the "Introduction to Data Science and AI for senior researchers" if not already completed
+-   Go through the "Introduction to Data Science and AI for senior researchers" masterclass (if not already completed)
--   Explore the set of resources provided at the end of each episode for deeper dive into various technical topics required to learn or guide the application of Data and computational research best practices in real-world projects
+-   Explore the set of resources provided at the end of each lesson for deeper dive into various technical topics required to learn or guide the application of Data and computational research best practices in real-world projects
 -   Establish connections with other training and training materials offered by The Alan Turing Institute, The Crick Institute, The Carpentries, The Turing Way and other projects/organisations involved in the maintenance and development of this training material
 -   Connect with other research communities and projects in open research, data science and AI that offers opportunities to develop/enhance technical skills
 -   Collaborate with domain experts such as librarians, research software engineers, community managers, statisticians or people with specialised skills in your organisation who can provide specific support in your project.